Jadrian Wooten

 Meet Your Instructor

-My name is Jadrian Wooten and I'll be your instructor this semester for ECON 2005.
-I also serve as the Director of Undergraduate Studies for the Economics Department.
-I have taught economics for over a decade and this course is one of my absolute favorite courses to teach.
-I'm excited to share the ways that economics impacts all of our lives each day, and I hope to demonstrate that in class and in future semesters as an economics major at Virginia Tech.
+My name is Jadrian Wooten, and I'll be your instructor this semester for ECON 2005.
+I also serve as the Director of Undergraduate Studies for the Department of Economics.
+I have taught economics for over a decade, but this course is one of my absolute favorites.
+I'm excited to share how economics impacts all of our lives every day.
+Feel free to stop by during office hours if you have any questions about the course, your economics degree plan, or just about economics in general.

 Course Material